pymc-devs/pymc/docs/source/contributing/developer_guide.md

 ## Behind the scenes of the ``logp`` function

-The ``logp`` function is straightforward - it is an Aesara function within each distribution.
+The ``logp`` function is straightforward - it is an PyTensor function within each distribution.
 It has the following signature:

 :::{warning}